US approves Indigenous name change for Colorado mountain - NewsBreak

 The word “squaw,” derived from the Algonquin language, may once have simply meant “woman.”
 But over generations, the word morphed into a misogynist and racist term to disparage Indigenous women.

-The renaming to Mestaa’ėhehe Mountain was applauded by Teanna Limpy, director of the Northern Cheyenne Tribal Historic Preservation Office and a leading proponent of the change, according to a Colorado Politics report.
+The renaming of Mestaa’ėhehe Mountain was applauded by Teanna Limpy, director of the Northern Cheyenne Tribal Historic Preservation Office and a leading proponent of the change, according to a Colorado Politics report .

 “A derogatory name that is meant to diminish the sacredness and power of our women is no more,” Limpy said in a statement.
 “Mestaa’ėhehe will be standing tall on that mountain for many generations to come, continuing to be a story of inspiration for all and perhaps a story that also inspires others to continue to learn other Indigenous cultures and languages.”